SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 The `Product` model includes an `ImageField` for handling image uploads.
 Images are stored in the `static/images` directory.

+### Views

+The following views are defined in the `base/views.py` file:

+- `getRouters`: Returns a list of available API routes.
+- `getProducts`: Returns a list of all products.
+- `getProduct`: Returns details of a single product.

 ### Running the Backend

 1. Create a virtual environment and activate it: